WilliamRagstad/WilliamRagstad.github.io/content/posts/understanding-rw-systems.md

 I will be using various resources, including books, papers and online articles to help me understand the topic better, and I hope you find this article helpful in your own learning journey as well.
-A great book I have found on the subject is ***Term Rewriting and All That*** by *Franz Baader* and *Tobias Nipkow*.[^TRaAT] I will use the terms abstract rewriting systems (ARS) and rewriting systems interchangeably,[^ARS] as I am not focusing on any specific type of rewriting system (Frankly, I am not sure if there is a difference between the two).
+A great book I have found on the subject is ***Term Rewriting and All That*** by *Franz Baader* and *Tobias Nipkow*.[^TRaAT] I will use the terms abstract rewriting systems, or abstract reduction systems *(ARS)* and rewriting systems interchangeably,[^ARS][^AbstractReductionSystems][^TRaAT] as I am not focusing on any specific type of rewriting system (Frankly, I am not sure if there is a difference between the two).

 <!----------------------------------------------------------------->